-Every industry strives to improve their customers’ experience with their products and services.
-Adopting a customer first strategy is therefore in many company objectives.
-Unfortunately it rarely goes beyond the theory in most organisations, so I decided to help out with these six suggestions.
+Every business should strive to improve their customers’ experience with their products and services.
+Adopting a customer first strategy is therefore often mentioned as a company objective.
+Unfortunately, it rarely goes beyond the theory in most organisations, so I decided to help out with these six suggestions.

-However, despite this, I believe that the hospitality industry has a lot it can learn from consumer packaged goods (CPG).
+However, despite this, I believe that the hospitality industry has a lot it can learn from consumer packaged goods (CPG) where improvements take the consumer longer to appreciate.
 In fact most other industries could benefit from taking a look at some of CPG’s best-in-class processes.

 #1.
 From ROI / ROR to ROE

-There has been a lot of talk recently on moving from a return on investment to a return on relationships.
-Whilst I agree with the importance of relationships, I believe that what we should be talking about is engagement.
-Be honest, other than the popular book that started talking about brand love, who wants to have a relationship with a brand?!
+There has been a lot of talk recently on moving from a return on investment to a return on relationship metric.
+While I agree with the importance of relationships, I believe that what we should be talking about is engagement.
+Be honest, other than the author of the once popular book that started talking about brand love, who wants to have a relationship with a brand?!

 While the hospitality industry is based on serving and satisfying its guests, in today’s connected world, it also needs to consider people who are currently strangers – but who could potentially become clients.

-These might be the friends of current guests, which for example the Rosewood Mayakoba resort in Mexico tries to attract.
+These might be the friends of current guests, who for example the Rosewood Mayakoba resort in Mexico tries to attract.
+Let me explain.